Full width project banner image

 Tips: Register interest in proposed projects and get on pre-market mailing lists.

 • Holding Deposit: $1,000–$3,000 to reserve a unit.
-The holding deposit is often refundable but may be forfeited once the vendors solicitor issues a contract the both solicitors start negotiating.
+The holding deposit is often refundable but may be forfeited once the vendor's solicitor issues a contract the both solicitors start negotiating.
 Act fast to lock in your unit or risk losing it to another buyer.

 • Exchange Deposit: Typically 10% of purchase price (less holding deposit) - paid at exchange.